 CEB interns participate in ecological research projects related to conservation and restoration in Orange County.
 Interns work directly with local land managers and UCI scientists.
 Projects are conducted in a combination of field, lab, and greenhouse settings.
 The program consists of a full year of 199 units in addition to at least one unit of Bio Sci 197 (the CEB Internship course).
 Training and cohort-building activities during the Fall Quarter develop research skills such as plant identification, vegetation sampling methods, and operation of specialized equipment.
 During Winter and Spring Quarters, interns focus on collecting data in the field.
 Interns attend weekly meetings throughout the internship to discuss relevant literature, data analysis, and other topics related to our research projects.
 Interns who participate in the program for more than one year have the opportunity to develop their own, independent projects related to our ongoing research program.

 CEB interns participate in informal, K-12, and after-school education programs and work to translate complex science to public audiences.
-Interns participate in communicating science at Crystal Cove State Park in the marine field station, on board the Citizen Science cruises, at the Environmental Study Loop, at the Back Bay Science Center, and on the Irvine Ranch.
+Interns participate in communicating science on board Citizen Science cruises, at the Environmental Study Loop, and at the Back Bay Science Center.
 This internship is designed for students interested in gaining more exposure and experience in teaching and informal science education.
 The program involves a full year of Bio Sci 197 units with the Fall Quarter focused on cohort building and training at UCI and in the field, and Winter and Spring Quarters focused on getting experience teaching and communicating in the field.
 There is also a possibility of participating in a paid Summer Program focused on student-scientist pairings and student-directed projects.
-The internship benefits students either already in the Cal Teach program, or considering Cal Teach, and especially those who hope to work in informal science education settings (e.g. parks, zoos, aquaria) by helping them to make informed decisions about future career opportunities.
-Students from any major are welcome to apply.
+The internship benefits students are either already in the Cal Teach program, or considering Cal Teach, and especially those who hope to work in informal science education settings (e.g. parks, zoos, aquaria) by helping them to make informed decisions about future career opportunities